A Handcrafted NYC 4 Day Itinerary: A Local’s Guide

 Day 2

-On Day 2 we will spend the day in Midtown.
+On Day 2 of our NYC itinerary we will spend the day in Midtown.
 For those unfamiliar with Midtown, this is what most people envision Manhattan to be.
 It encompasses Times Square, Rockefeller Center, Broadway theaters, and is where all the major shows and news networks film.

-On today’s itinerary, we will head to the Empire State Building after breakfast, then walk over to Bryant Park for lunch, check out Times Square and Rockefeller Center, and end the day with a Broadway show.
+This busy day will consist of heading to the Empire State Building after breakfast, walking to Bryant Park for lunch, checking out Times Square and Rockefeller Center, and ending the day with a Broadway show.

 Morning: Brunch and the Empire State Building